Bedazzled (2000 film)

 Bedazzled is a 2000 fantasy romantic comedy film directed by Harold Ramis and starring Brendan Fraser and Elizabeth Hurley.
-It is a remake of the 1967 British film of the same name, written by Peter Cook and Dudley Moore, which was itself a comic retelling of the Faust legend.
+It is a remake of the 1967 British film of the same name, written by Peter Cook and Dudley Moore, itself a comic retelling of the Faust legend.
+It follows a computer company worker who makes a deal with the Devil to receive seven wishes in exchange for his soul so he can pursue the woman he loves, though the Devil twists the spirit of each wish to frustrate him.

 Plot

 The Devil runs a computer simulation to analyze souls to determine individual weaknesses to exploit.
-The program settles on Elliot Richards, a geeky, over-zealous man working a dead-end job in a San Francisco computer company.
-He has no friends and his co-workers avoid him.
-He has a crush on colleague Alison Gardner, but lacks the courage to ask her out.
+The program settles on Elliot Richards, a sweet, geeky, over-zealous man working a dead-end job in a San Francisco computer company.
+He has no friends, and his co-workers avoid him.
+He harbours a crush on colleague Alison Gardner, but lacks the courage to ask her out.
 After Elliot is ditched by his co-workers at a bar while trying to talk to Alison, he says he would give anything for Alison to be with him.

-The Devil, in the form of a beautiful woman, overhears him and offers to give Elliot seven wishes in exchange for his soul.
+The Devil, in the form of a seductive, gorgeous woman, overhears him and offers to give Elliot seven wishes in exchange for his soul.